sty19jp-spec/agent-lab/docs/ai-handoff-stop-escalation.md

 - Phase9: defines output structure and handoff formatting baseline.
 - Phase10: defines execution boundary and guardrails.
 - Phase11 (this doc): defines when execution must stop and how escalation is handed off safely.

+## 12. Post-Merge Local Sync Rule

+After any Pull Request is merged, the executor or human must synchronize the local main branch before starting the next task.

+Default command:

+git switch main && git pull --ff-only

+Rationale:
+GitHub-side merges do not guarantee that local environments are synchronized.

+Execution rule:
+- No new task execution should begin until local main is confirmed up-to-date.
+- Executors should propose or perform local sync before starting a new task if merge occurred outside the current environment.